 The Audit Committee is a standing Committee of the Board.
 According to its Charter, the Audit Committee must be comprised of at least three independent directors.
-The current members of the Audit Committee are Mr. Herminio A. Blanco (Chair), Ms. Alexandra M. Aguirre, Ms. Isela Costantini, Mr. José Alberto Garzón and Mr. Eduardo Hecker.
+The current members of the Audit Committee are Mr. José Alberto Garzón (Chair), Ms. Isela Costantini and Mr. Fausto de Andrade Ribeiro.

 The Board has determined that all members of the Audit Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rule No. 05-2011 as amended by Rule 05-2014 of the Superintendency of Banks of Panama.
-In addition, at least one of the members of the Audit Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit Committee's financial expert is Mr. Herminio A. Blanco.
+In addition, at least one of the members of the Audit Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit Committee's financial expert is Mr. Fausto de Andrade Ribeiro.

 The purpose of the Audit Committee is to provide assistance to the Board in fulfilling its oversight responsibilities regarding the processing of the Bank's financial information, the integrity of the Bank's financial statements, the Bank's system of internal controls over financial reporting, the performance of both the internal audit and the independent registered public accounting firm, compliance with legal and regulatory requirements and the Bank's Code of Ethics.
-The Audit Committee meets with each of the internal and independent auditors and the Bank's management to discuss the Bank's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations.
+The Audit Committee meets with each of the internal and independent auditors and the Bank's management to discuss the audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations.

 The Audit Committee meets at least six times per year, as required by the Superintendency of Banks of Panama and the Committee charter, or more often if the circumstances so require.
-During the fiscal year ended December 31, 2021, the Audit Committee met six times.
+During the fiscal year ended December 31, 2022, the Audit Committee met six times.